 Quite a statement, as I didn’t really know what the alternative to that would look or feel like.

 These last couple of entrepreneurial years have been rife with just-in-the-nick-of-time launches.
-Launches of eBooks and online programs and affiliate partnerships and workshops, and of course, High.
+Launches of eBooks and online programs and affiliate partnerships and workshops, and of course, my book.

 Launches that would enable me to suck in a few sweet sips of the comfort and faith that comes with a) knowing, hey, I just launched something pretty cool, and b) the financial exchange, of course.
 All of which I'm unutterably grateful for.
 The process of creating and sharing such projects has been really quite special, and I couldn’t be more amazed, really, that I’ve been able to support myself like this since the age of 25.
 (Today, I’m narrowing in on 29)